Kang-geophysics/nvim-starter-pack/README.md

     - The wide world of customization opens up a whole new world for those who want to customize their text editor.
 - Compatibility with Windows
     - Lint or LSP for `nvim-cmp` requires `npm`, which is the package manager for Node js.
     - I think the way to apply`nvim-cmp` and `lsp` for python is very hard.
-I'm trying to work on it.
+However, if you download`lsp-zero`, it works well.

 ## Reference
 - [Neovim-starter](https://github.com/moong00n/neovim-starter)